HP319193/prisme.ai/docs/docs/en/contributing/technical/console/specifications.md

 # Description

-Console is a webapp targeted to App builders and Endusers which help to create and use workspaces, automations and applications.
+Console is a web-app targeted to App builders and Endusers which help to create and use workspaces, automations and applications.

 It runs on every modern browser up to date (Chrome, Firefox, Safari, Edge).